zkrising/Tachi/docs/docs/api/webhooks/main.md

 ## Usage and Security

-When a given event happens on Tachi, your webhookUri will recieve a POST request with some content and the type of event.
+When a given event happens on Tachi, your webhookUri will receive a POST request with some content and the type of event.

 You **MUST** validate that this request was from Tachi!
 Otherwise, anyone